getstattic/stattic/content/pages/about.md

 ### Who is Stattic For?

-- **Developers** who are tired of the complexities and security concerns of dynamic content management systems like WordPress and want to build something that just works.
+- **Developers** who are tired of the complexities and security concerns of dynamic content management systems and want to build something that just works.
 - **Freelancers** who want a reliable platform for creating client websites without worrying about constant maintenance.
 - **Small Business Owners** looking for a simple, cost-effective way to have an online presence without the headaches of server management or expensive hosting solutions.
 - **Tech-savvy Content Creators** who want more control over their site's speed and performance while still maintaining an easy workflow for content updates.

 ## Why Stattic?

-In the ever-evolving world of web development, static site generators are becoming the go-to choice for those who want simplicity and speed.
-Stattic was born out of frustration with the existing content management systems that often become bloated, insecure, and difficult to maintain.
-With Stattic, you can avoid unnecessary complexity, reduce load times, and eliminate the risk of server-side vulnerabilities.

-### #WPDrama: A Catalyst for Building Stattic

-One of the major inspirations behind Stattic came from the ongoing discussions and controversies surrounding the **WordPress ecosystem**, particularly the recent #WPDrama involving **Matt Mullenweg** (WordPress co-founder) and **WP Engine**.

-In 2024, a public disagreement surfaced over the direction of the WordPress platform and the role of managed hosting providers like WP Engine.
-Matt Mullenweg's concerns were centered around WP Engine's move towards decoupled solutions that some in the community felt strayed away from the “open web” principles that WordPress was built upon.
-WP Engine, on the other hand, was exploring ways to offer headless CMS capabilities, which was seen by many as a necessary evolution for WordPress to stay relevant in modern web development.

-This sparked widespread debates within the WordPress community about the future of the platform.
-Developers and agencies began to express frustration with WordPress's increasing complexity, slow performance, and the growing reliance on expensive managed hosting solutions.

-For many, the ongoing #WPDrama served as a wake-up call that it might be time to look for alternatives.
-Instead of dealing with the unpredictable changes and power struggles in the WordPress ecosystem, **Stattic** offers a clean break: a static site generator that stays true to its purpose — fast, lightweight, and easy-to-use.
-The platform avoids the pitfalls of managed hosting dependency and gives control back to the developers and site owners.
+The web doesn't need more bloat.
+It needs speed, simplicity, and security.

+Stattic was built as a response to the mess that modern CMSs have become - bloated, fragile, and overengineered.
+With Stattic, you skip the complexity, cut the load time, and leave server-side vulnerabilities behind.

 ## How Stattic Works